 - No odor

 Heavy contender second to Craft Resin, Unokki holds its own, only with its scales tipped more towards jewelry craft.
-It’s definitely up your alley if you’re looking to make that next rainbow-colored ring or bezel.
-Excellent for creating gifts and safe for children, this type of epoxy is every bit as ideal for coasters and models making for a smooth viscous pour with every mixing.
+It’s up your alley to make that next rainbow-colored ring or bezel.
+Excellent for creating gifts and safe for children, this type of epoxy is ideal for coasters and models, making for a smooth viscous pour with every mixing.
 Sits well with a relatively low wait time on drying, Unokki’s revered product is an achievement all at its own.

 Pros: